AnhPhix3405/device-os-lab/CONTRIBUTING.md

 When contributing to the API, ensure that the documentation in `docs/api_reference.md` is updated to reflect your changes.
 Follow the structure outlined in the file to maintain consistency.

+## Troubleshooting Build Errors

+If you encounter build errors while contributing, refer to the [Troubleshooting Guide](docs/troubleshooting.md) for solutions to common issues.